indranildeveloper/indranildeveloper-kepler.gl/README.md

 );
 ```

-As you can see the customTheme object defines certain properties which will override indranildeveloper-kepler.gl default style rules.
+As you can see the customTheme object defines certain properties which will override indranil-kepler.gl default style rules.

 #### Styled-Components Theme Provider.

-In order to customize indranildeveloper-kepler.gl theme using [ThemeProvider](https://www.styled-components.com/docs/api#themeprovider) you can simply wrap indranildeveloper-kepler.gl using ThemeProvider as it follows:
+In order to customize indranil-kepler.gl theme using [ThemeProvider](https://www.styled-components.com/docs/api#themeprovider) you can simply wrap indranil-kepler.gl using ThemeProvider as it follows:

 ```javascript
 import {ThemeProvider} from 'styled-components';